Ivan-Isaac/Rust-Employee-API/README.md

 To be added:
 - SODIUM encryption of json output, decryption of said data from PHP layer.

+Currently, the code includes encryption, but will be removed for testing in this branch.

 To run the API, these Pre-requisites are needed:
 1. XAMPP software with MySQL and database initialized.
 Database should run before launching the API Database can be generated from included employee.sql file.